facebookresearch/AugLy/README.md

 AugLy is a data augmentations library that currently supports four modalities ([audio](augly/audio), [image](augly/image), [text](augly/text) & [video](augly/video)) and over 100 augmentations.
 Each modality’s augmentations are contained within its own sub-library.
 These sub-libraries include both function-based and class-based transforms, composition operators, and have the option to provide metadata about the transform applied, including its intensity.

-AugLy is a great library to utilize for augmenting your data for model training, or to evaluate the robustness gaps of your model!
+AugLy is a great library to utilize for augmenting your data in model training, or to evaluate the robustness gaps of your model!

 The library is Python-based and requires at least Python 3.7, as we use dataclasses.